9nix6/Volume-bar-chart/README.md

 # Volume-bar-chart

-SDK for the volume bar chart for Metatrader 5 which is available at https://www.mql5.com/en/market/product/46726
+This SDK is obsolete as Volume Bar charts have been merged with x Tick Charts.
+The current prository is available here: https://github.com/9nix6/X-Tick-Chart

+The latets version for the Tick and Volume bar charting for MT5 can be downloaded from https://www.az-invest.eu/tick-chart-and-volume-chart-for-mt5
+The ditribution already includes the latests SDK.